 This project is an extension of a newspaper shoe made for a friend.

-The intention was to create a heel with tail feathers standing proud and upright, but the prototypes were not as I wished and I couldn’t afford mistakes.
+The intention was to create a heel with tail feathers standing proud and upright, but the prototypes were unsatisfactory and I couldn’t afford mistakes.
 I settled for a flat design with the magnificent peacock tail built up from different papers including a vintage crepe paper in turquoise bought from Hopkinson 21, Nottingham, to add vibrancy.
 The result was a tail that was light and flexible.
 A tail that moved and floated, creating shadows and highlighting colours and textures as it caught in the breeze.